Hampton Truck Accident Lawyer

 Common Causes of Hampton Truck Wrecks

 Commercial trucking accidents can happen in many different ways but are usually the result of the trucker or their company’s negligence.
-Some of the more common causes of trucking accidents are:
+Some of the more common causes of truck accidents are:

 - Driver fatigue, inattention, and distraction